bbompk/ezCleaner/README.md

 # ezCleaner
-Folder-labeled based dataset cleaner tool
+Folder-labeled based image dataset cleansing tool

+# **ENSURE THAT THE TYPING LANGUAGE IS ENGLISH**

 ## how to use
 - specify your `basePath` : directory where label folders are